Circuit Technology Center

 Repair specialists worldwide have used this guidebook to repair thousands of circuit boards.
 Circuit Technology Center, the world's leading specialist in circuit board repair and rework services, has pioneered many of the procedures in this guidebook.

 Damaged circuit boards may be compared to patients in a hospital.
 Some will need a stitch or two, while others will need open heart surgery.
 Each repair project must follow proven and well-established procedures to expect a reliable outcome.
-This guidebook covers the repair and rework of both surface mount and through-hole circuit boards and assemblies.
-This guidebook will give you the details for most circuit board repair procedures, explain why certain procedures are important, and answer any questions you will have.
+This guidebook covers repair, rework, and modification of circuit boards and assemblies.
+Also included are procedures for electronic component thinning, BGA component reballing, and electronic component reclamation.
+This guidebook will give you details for most procedures, explain why specific procedures are essential, and answer many questions.

 This guidebook includes procedures for modifying, reworking, and repairing printed boards and printed board assemblies.
 It complies with standards set by the IPC in Bannockburn, IL.
 The main IPC documents to refer to when using this guidebook include the following: